 First, the National Review Panel members will evaluate and score each project based on the core criteria listed below (Importance, Threat, and Strategic).
-Second, the National Review Panel will, as a full group, evaluate and determine relative rank and funding levels for each project using the additional considerations described below.
+Second, the National Review Panel will, as a full group, evaluate and determine relative rank and funding levels for each project using the additional considerations described below under Additional Considerations.